A Plethora of Features That Make Projects Easier

 Both the ability to highly organize asset libraries and the ability to drag & drop assets make Project Manager an easy choice for designers who want to get their projects done faster and easier.

-- Easy to organize and use 3ds Max models, materials, textures and lights.
+- Easy to organize and use 3ds Max Models, Materials, Textures and IES Photometric Lights

-- Interactive rendering previews for materials, IES photometric, BVH Motion capture, FBX, OBJ, 3DS and other such 3d files.
+- Interactive Rendering preview for Materials, IES photometric, BVH Motion capture, FBX, OBJ, 3DS and other such 3d files

-- Show native previews for 3ds Max files, GrowFX, BIP motion, DWG, SketchUp, Revit, HDRI & etc.
+- Show native & embed previews for 3ds Max files, GrowFX, BIP motion, DWG, SketchUp, Revit, HDRI & etc

 - Support to Substance textures